Assign the value 10 to the variable x julia> x = 10 10 # Doing math with x's value julia> x + 1 11 # Reassign x's value julia> x = 1 + 1 2 # You can assign values of other types, like strings of text julia> x = "Hello World!" "Hello World!"

 julia> δ = 0.00001 1.0e-5 julia> 안녕하세요 = "Hello" "Hello"

 In the Julia REPL and several other Julia editing environments, you can type many Unicode math symbols by typing the backslashed LaTeX symbol name followed by tab.
 For example, the variable name

 \_2-tab.
 (If you find a symbol somewhere, e.g. in someone else's code, that you don't know how to type, the REPL help will tell you: just type

 ? and then paste the symbol.)

-Julia will even let you redefine built-in constants and functions if needed (although this is not recommended to avoid potential confusions):
+Julia will even let you redefine built-in constants and functions if needed:

 Allowed Variable Names

 Variable names must begin with a letter (A-Z or a-z), underscore, or a subset of Unicode code points greater than 00A0; in particular, Unicode character categories Lu/Ll/Lt/Lm/Lo/Nl (letters), Sc/So (currency and other symbols), and a few other letter-like characters (e.g. a subset of the Sm math symbols) are allowed.
 Subsequent characters may also include ! and digits (0-9 and other characters in categories Nd/No), as well as other Unicode code points: diacritics and other modifying marks (categories Mn/Mc/Me/Sk), some punctuation connectors (category Pc), primes, and a few other characters.

 + are also valid identifiers, but are parsed specially.
 In some contexts, operators can be used just like variables; for example